populse/populse_mia/README.md

 	         cd [mia_install_dir]
 	         python3 setup.py install --user # Ensure that you use python >= 3.5 | Be sure to don't forget "--user" at the end of the command, otherwise you might get	access issues from administrators rights.

-	  * After the installation, some required packages might still be missing and need to be install separately (capsul, mia-processes, populse-db, PyQt5 == 5.14.0, SIP == 5.0.1, traits == 5.2.0):

-		 	pip install SomePackage --user # Still don't forget to add the "--user" at the end of the command line to assure the installation on the right path
-		 				# Replace "SomePackage" by the name of the package missing on your computer

 # Usage

   * For all platforms: after a source installation, launching from the source code directory via command line